 Euclidean geometry is a mathematical system attributed to the Alexandrian Greek mathematician Euclid, which he described in his textbook on geometry: the Elements.
 Euclid’s method consists in assuming a small set of intuitively appealing axioms, and deducing many other propositions from these.
 Although many of Euclid’s results had been stated by earlier mathematicians, Euclid was the first to show how these propositions could fit into a comprehensive deductive and logical system.

-- 2,064,674 all-time users
+- 3,340,968 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Workplace Culture: How to Encourage Collaboration